So, we've already installed ClearML's python package and ran our first experiment!

 Once we have a Task object we can query the state of the Task, get its Model, scalars, parameters, etc.

 For full reproducibility, it's paramount to save Hyperparameters for each experiment.
 Since Hyperparameters can have substantial impact on Model performance, saving and comparing these between experiments is sometimes the key to understand model behavior.

 ClearML supports logging

-argparse module arguments out of the box, so once integrating it into the code, it will automatically log all parameters provided to the argument parser.
+argparse module arguments out of the box, so once ClearML is integrated into the code, it automatically logs all parameters provided to the argument parser.

 It's also possible to log parameter dictionaries (very useful when parsing an external config file and storing as a dict object), whole configuration files or even custom objects or Hydra configurations!